-To ensure compliance with their rated fire performance, fire-resisting doors need to be hung with the correct number, size and quality of hinges.
-Normally a minimum of three hinges are needed, however the manufacturer's instructions should be closely followed.
-BS EN 193538 including Annex B, is the appropriate standard.
+To ensure compliance with their rated fire performance, fire-resisting doors must be hung with the correct number, size and quality of hinges.
+Normally a minimum of three hinges is required, however the manufacturer's instructions should be closely followed.
+BS EN 193537 including Annex B, is the appropriate standard.